cloudfoundry/garden-runc-release/docs/garbage-collection.md

 ## When does garbage collection run?

-Garbage collection occurs at the time of container creation, specifically just immediately after Grootfs has created the rootfs.
-This is to avoid pruning the cache of layers that might be used by the container that's being created.
+Garbage collection occurs at the time of container creation, specifically just immediately after GrootFS has created the rootfs in order to avoid pruning the cache of layers that might be used by the container that's being created.
-However, layers will only be deleted if the configured threshold has been reached.
-When determining if the threshold has been reached, the following things are taken into consideration:
+However, layers will only be deleted if a configured threshold has been exceeded.
+When determining if the threshold has been exceeded, the following things are taken into consideration:

-1. Total disk size used by all layers on disk
+1. Total disk size used by all layers, excluding the top level read-write layer presented to the container
 1. The total disk size of all container disk quotas

-If the sum of these two things is >= the configured threshold, then we attempt to clean up unused layers.
+If the sum of these two things is >= the configured threshold, an attempt is made to clean up unused layers.

 ## How do I configure the garbage collection threshold?